-This document discusses the removal of the private autonomous system
+This document discusses the removal of the private autonomous system numbers in BGP.

 There are no specific requirements for this document.

 This document is not restricted to specific software and hardware versions.

 For more information on document conventions, refer to the Cisco Technical Tips Conventions.

 Private autonomous system (AS) numbers which range from 64512 to 65535 are used to conserve globally unique AS numbers.
 Globally unique AS numbers (1 - 64511) are assigned by InterNIC .
 These private AS number cannot be leaked to a global Border Gateway Protocol (BGP) table because they are not unique (BGP best path calculation expects unique AS numbers; see BGP Best Path Selection Algorithm for more information on BGP path selection).
 For this reason, a new feature was added in Cisco IOS® Software release 10.3 and later, which allows the stripping of private AS numbers out of the AS_PATH list before the routes are propagated to a BGP peer.

 Generally customer networks and their routing policies are an extension of the respective Internet Service Providers (ISPs).
 When a customer network is large, the service provider may assign an AS number using a couple of different methods in order to manage the network and routing policies.

 One way is by permanently assigning an AS number in the range of 1 to 64511.
 This is done when a customer network connects to two different ISPs, such as multihoming.
 This situation mandates that customer network should have a unique AS number so that it can uniquely propagate its BGP routes to a global BGP mesh via two ISPs.